antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 The `subgraph` field should be a string representing an ID of exactly one of the instances that are defined in `subgraphs`.
 Each template cannot have more than one subgraph node pointing to it.

-The graphs defined in `subgraphs` follow format similar to the main graph.
+The graphs defined in `subgraphs` follow a format similar to the main graph.
 Specifically, properties such as `id`, `connections`, `panning`, and `scaling` follow the same rules.
 The only differences are changes within the `nodes` definition and the addition of `interfaces` field.